-Jeff Colby accepts and offer from his Uncle Jason Colby to work for the family business (ColbyCo).
+Jeff Colby accepts and offer from his Aunt Constance Colby to move to California and work alongside his Uncle Jason in the family business, Colby Enterprises.
 He unknowingly bumps into his ex-wife Fallon Carrington who now has amnesia and has married Miles Colby, Jeff's cousin.
 Sabella "Sable" Colby made her mark as the scheming vixen to keep her husband Jason close and to stay super rich.Written by

 Carlos Martinez Jr.

 In the UK, the series was shown on BBC-1 beginning in January 1986 but was only shown every two weeks, alternating with Dynasty (1981) on Friday nights.
 This meant each season of both shows took twice as long to get through as they normally would.
 See more »

 The guiltiest of all guilty pleasures...dessert for the brain.